 - Reduced recruitment costs: group interviews are much more affordable than individual ones.
 Seeing more candidates in less time leads to significant cost savings in the recruitment process.

-- We can observe how the candidates behave in a group: witnessing the group dynamics allows us to see how candidates behave in a team.
+- Behaviour of candidates in a group: witnessing the group dynamics allows us to see how candidates behave in a team.
 Observing how they act, how they work with others, whether they assume a leadership role, etc, can be particularly useful.

 - Avoid bias: often more than one recruiter takes part in group interviews, sharing the assessment duties and therefore ensuring a more accurate and less biased evaluation.